nasa/cFE/docs/cFE Application Developers Guide.md

 # 4. cFE Application Architecture

-In order to achieve the long term goals of the cFE, the Developer should structure their Applications with one of the following frameworks.
+In order to achieve the long-term goals of the cFE, the Developer should structure their Applications with one of the following frameworks.
 Each of the frameworks described below has been designed to minimize code modification when the code is ported to either another platform and/or another mission.

 ## 4.1 Application Models

 ### 4.1.1 "Software Only" Application